Bedrock-OSS/regolith-filters/name_ninja/readme.md

 # Name Ninja

-This filter is used to automatically generate entity, block, and item names, based on a custom 'name' field, or automatically generated based on the entities identifier.
+This filter is used to automatically generate entity, block, spawn egg, and item names, based on a custom 'name' field, or automatically generated based on the entities identifier.

 Simply add a `name` field into the description of a file: